Nenê: National team career

 Nenê has been a member of the senior Brazilian national basketball team.
 With Brazil, he played at the following major tournaments: the 2001 FIBA AmeriCup, the 2003 FIBA AmeriCup, the 2007 FIBA AmeriCup, the 2012 Summer Olympics, the 2014 FIBA World Cup, and the 2016 Summer Olympics.
 He won the silver medal at the 2001 FIBA AmeriCup.

 Personal life

 On January 14, 2008, Nenê had a malignant testicular tumor removed.
 His right testicle was removed as well.
 In the years after his cancer scare, Nenê, a Christian, said God used cancer to test him and prepare him for helping others.
 Upon retiring from basketball, Nenê plans to become involved with church activities in Brazil.

-Nenê has three sons with wife Lauren Prothe.
+Nenê has three sons with ex-wife Lauren Prothe.

+He is currently married to Briley Sheppard Hilario.